jfarley248/pymobiledevice2/README.md

 # pymobiledevice2
 Updates and Modifications to iOSForensics pymobiledevice package for the python implementation of the libimobiledevice cross-platform software library that talks the protocols to support iPhone®, iPod Touch®, iPad® and Apple TV® devices

+# Supported Devices
+All iOS devices are supported. iOS 13 bug fixed thanks to Mathieu Renard

 # Requirements
 * Python 2.7 and 3.x